datatrail-jhu/12_package/manuscript/09_release.md

 {format: png}
 ![Git tab now viewable](https://docs.google.com/presentation/d/1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA/export/png?id=1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA&pageid=g5eb2058428_0_36)

 If you click on this tab, you'll see a list of the files in your R project.
 The question marks to the left of each file indicates that these files are untracked.
 (As a reminder, this means that git has not seen these before.
 You have not yet staged them.)
-An icon with an M indiates a file that has been modified.
+An icon with an M indicates a file that has been modified.
 A D indicates a file has been deleted.
 And, an A indicates that it has been added (or staged).

 {format: png}
 ![Git tab lists files and status](https://docs.google.com/presentation/d/1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA/export/png?id=1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA&pageid=g5eb2058428_0_42)